google-research-datasets/birds-to-words/README.md

 | 9      | `split`              | string | Split for training models and reporting results.
 One of: `{train, val, test}`                                                                                                                              |
 | 10     | `annN`               | int    | We collect up to five annotations of each image pair.
 This is the annotation number of this instance.
 Value is one of: `{1,2,3,4,5}`                                                                                  |
 | 11     | `description`        | string | A natural language paragraph describing the differences between the animals in the two photographs                                                                                                         |

+## License

+The Birds-to-Words dataset is released under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
+For the full license, see `LICENSE.txt`.